kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix/index.md

 One can simply run `nix-shell -p hugo` to install and use Hugo.
 Using nix-shell like that has some limitations:

-- no guarentee that the same version of Hugo is going to be used.
+- There's no guarentee that the same version of Hugo is going to be used.
 Unless you specify `-I nixpkgs=/path/to/fixed/nixpkgs`.
-- no way to write shell hooks to setup the theme at the correct place, without relying on importing the theme as code or submodule
+- There's no way to write shell hooks to setup the theme at the correct place.

-These limitations can be avoided by expressing the desired environment in a nix expression automatically loaded by nix-shell.
+These limitations can be avoided by expressing the desired environment in a Nix expression, automatically loaded by nix-shell.
 Create a file named `shell.nix` at the root of your website with the following
 contents: